 Bulk

-Cover and rise 60–90 min.
-Stop when puffy, around doubled.
+Cover and rise 60–120min, or until puffy and around doubled.

 Divide and preshape